HugoHoffmann/ollyolly-weather-app/README.md

 # weather app

-* A new Flutter project to consult a weather api and provide its information.
+* A new Flutter project to consult a weather api and provide its informations.

 * There are two pages, Login and Home.